 Next, Dr. Park says that it is very important to be honest if your child is getting a vaccine and to prepare them ahead of time.
 “It’s important to be honest that it may hurt, but emphasize that it will be over quickly and that we need vaccines to keep us healthy,” says Dr. Park.
 “This helps instill trust that you are telling your child the truth about the doctor visit.”

-As one final thought, Dr. Park reminds us that it is very important to keep bringing your child to their well checkup every year even if they aren’t due for vaccines.
-“When our kids get older we tend to forget or think it’s not important,” says Dr. Park, “but we screen for many subtle things like hypertension, kidney disease, and diabetes, that don’t always present with symptoms.”
+Dr. Park reminds us that it is very important to keep bringing your child to their well checkup every year even if they aren’t due for vaccines.
+“When our kids get older we tend to forget or think it’s not important,” says Dr. Park.
+“We screen for many subtle things like hypertension, kidney disease, and diabetes, that don’t always present with symptoms.”
 Additionally, annual visits help establish a positive relationship with a child and create pleasant associations rather than negative ones around being sick and getting shots.

-Going to the doctor’s office might not be a walk in the park every time, but when it goes well, remember to give your little one some reassurance of how well they behaved and then maybe take them out for a little treat!
+Going to the doctor’s office might not be a walk in the park every time.
+When it goes well, remember to give your little one some reassurance of how well they behaved and then maybe take them out for a little treat!